Yidadaa/Pytorch-Video-Classification/README.md

 cp -r path/to/your/UCF ./data # copy UCF dataset to data dir cd ./data && python make_train_test.py # preprocess the dataset

-# 4. train your network
+# 4. train your network on UCF-101
 python train.py

 # (optional)5. restore from checkpoints